skrattaren/apf.rst/apf.rst

 - [p.
 15/16] "The pendulum is a blade that would have made Edgar Allan Poe give it all up and start again as a stand-up comedian [...]"

-  Refers to Poe's famous story "`The Pit and the Pendulum`_" in which a victim of the inquisition is tied up beneath a giant descending, sweeping, razor-sharp pendulum.
+  Refers to Poe's famous story **The Pit and the Pendulum** in which a victim of the inquisition is tied up beneath a giant descending, sweeping, razor-sharp pendulum.